kteender/kteender.github.io/_posts/technical-blog/2023-06-03-site-breakdown.md

 ---
-title: "Using Jekyll and GitHub Pages to create a Custom Website"
+title: "KTCG.ART | Using Jekyll and GitHub Pages to create a Custom Website"
 shortname: "How I Made this Site"
 date: "2023-06-03"
 tags: